 A minute passed.
 He paused; he looked at us.
 I knew.

-A few days later, I wrote:
+A few days later, I blogged:

 The same is true of Noelle.
 Though now I see only dimly, she sees in full (1 Corinthians 13:12).
 In fact, she has done more living—to the full—within one moment in heaven than I ever have on earth.
 Jesus spoke: “I have come that they may have life, and may have it abundantly,” (John 10:10).
-Indeed, she lacks no good thing.
+She lacks no good thing.

 He has come.